ExtremeCoolDude/Anki-Chess-2.0/README.md

 To replace pieces extract chesslook.rar and replace them in media files.

-This fork is mainly to customize @Toweksniffer's Anki-Chess-2.0, feel free to create a pull request for new pieces and board textures.
+This fork is mainly to customize @Towelsniffer's Anki-Chess-2.0, feel free to create a pull request for new pieces and board textures.

 <a href="https://gifyu.com/image/ZhEd"><img src="https://s4.gifyu.com/images/outputfa404e93de6a4ca2.gif" alt="outputfa404e93de6a4ca2.gif" border="0" /></a>